RoeeOscar/Remote-Control-Joystick-Android-App/README.md

 5. [Video & Presenation](#video)
 <a name="about"></a>
 ## About the application
+The application is used for connecting to a FlightGear server and controlling the airplane by joystick and seek bars.

 The application is written in Kotlin.
 It uses MVVM (Model-View-ViewModel) architectural pattern, and also uses strategy design pattern and Fork-Join-Pool service.

 <a name="view"></a>